devyanighildiyal/Myself-Devyani/README.md

 I've got a treasure trove of programming languages up my sleeve 🌟, including Python , C , Java , SQL , and the web trio HTML , CSS , and JavaScript.

 But wait, there's more!
-My tech interests are as diverse as a colorful pixelated rainbow 🌈.
+My tech interests are as diverse as a colorful pixelated rainbow .
 From crafting enchanting websites to conjuring captivating games 🎮.

 And that's not all!
-I've got my sights set on exploring the realms of artificial intelligence and machine learning 🤖
+I've got my sights set on exploring the realms of data analytics and machine learning 🤖

 Oh, and did I mention my fascination with ethical hacking 🕵️‍♂️?
 It's like being a code detective, solving cyber mysteries and keeping the digital world safe from sneaky villains! 🦹‍♂️